dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

         # abracadabra

 #### Explain f strings in Python.

+Python f-string is the newest Python syntax to do string formatting.
+It is available since Python 3.6.
+Python f-strings provide a faster, more readable, more concise, and less error prone way of formatting strings in Python.
+The f-strings have the f prefix and use {} brackets to evaluate values.

+        name = 'Peter'
+        age = 23

+        print('%s is %d years old' % (name, age)) print('{} is {} years old'.format(name, age))
+        print(f'{name} is {age} years old')

+        # all print
+        # Peter is 23 years old

 #### Name 4 iterable types in Python.

+- string
+- list
+- tuple
+- set
+- dictionary

 #### What is the difference between list/set/dictionary comprehension and a generator expression in Python?
 #### Does the order of the function definitions matter in Python?
 Why?
 #### What does unpacking mean in Python?